Our Handpans For Sale

 Happy, Neutral, or Exotic?

-This is an extremely personal decision, and we recommend you watch every video example that we have for each sound model to see what you like!
+Choosing a particular sound model is an extremely personal decision, and we recommend you watch every video example that we have for each sound model to see what you like!

 All in all, take your time on this step!
+Find the sound model that speaks to you.

 Matte or Polished?